Psalm 134

 Introduction

 The superscription שִׁיר הַמַּעֲלוֹת — "a song of ascents" — is shared with all fifteen psalms in this collection.
 The occasion is likely the end of a pilgrimage feast, as worshippers prepare to make the journey home while the priestly staff remains behind for the night service.
-The psalm enacts a beautiful symmetry: the congregation and the Temple clergy bless each other across the threshold of night and day, departure and residence.
+The psalm enacts a symmetry: the congregation and the Temple clergy bless each other across the threshold of night and day, departure and residence.
 The collection that began with a cry of distress from a distant land (Psalm 120:1) ends here at Zion itself, with a blessing spoken in the name of the Creator of all things.

 The Congregation's Call: Bless the LORD by Night (vv.
 1–2)